awsdocs/amazon-ec2-user-guide-windows/doc_source/accelerated-computing-instances.md

 ## Instances with AWS Trainium<a name="aws-trainium-instances"></a>

-Amazon EC2 Trn1 instances, powered by [AWS Trainium](http://aws.amazon.com/machine-learning/trainium/), are purpose built for high\-performance, cost\-effective deep learning training\.
-You can use Trn1 instances to train natural language processing, computer vision, and recommender models used across a broad set of applications, such as speech recognition, recommendation, fraud detection, and image and video classification\.
+Amazon EC2 Trn1 and Trn1n instances, powered by [AWS Trainium](http://aws.amazon.com/machine-learning/trainium/), are purpose built for high\-performance, cost\-effective deep learning training\.
+You can use Trn1 and Trn1n instances to train natural language processing, computer vision, and recommender models used across a broad set of applications, such as speech recognition, recommendation, fraud detection, and image and video classification\.
 Use your existing workflows in popular ML frameworks, such as PyTorch and TensorFlow\.
 [AWS Neuron SDK](https://awsdocs-neuron.readthedocs-hosted.com/en/latest/) integrates seamlessly with these frameworks so that you can get started with only a few lines of code changes\.

-For more information, see [Amazon EC2 Trn1 Instances](https://aws.amazon.com/ec2/instance-types/trn1/)\.
+For more information, see [Amazon EC2 Trn1 instances](http://aws.amazon.com/ec2/instance-types/trn1/)\.

 ## Hardware specifications<a name="gpu-instance-specifications"></a>